CatoLynx/Cheetah_Firmware/README.md

 ## Buffers and formats
 Since this firmware supports many different types of displays, there is a need for multiple different kinds of buffers and formats.
 One buffer is common to all of them: `display_output_buffer`, which holds the raw data that gets sent to the display in the format required by the display.
-Depending on the project configuration, displays can use double buffering, in which case `prev_display_output_buffer` also exists.

 Details about the buffers and the general operational workflow can be found in `docs/buffer_overview.pdf`.